-I usually post a picture from when I was younger for my official birthday post but I'm going to change it up this time.
+I usually post a picture from when I was younger for my official birthday post, but I'm going to change it up this time.

-This year is the 'big five zero' and I've never been one to actually pay attention to the number but...
+This year is the 'big five zero,' and I've never been one to actually pay attention to the number but...
 I have to acknowledge it is a milestone.
 I've worked hard to keep close to the things that make me happy... music, drums, and comics.
-I'll just talk about a few recent events and some others that have significance to me:
+I'll talk about a few recent events and some others that have significance to me:

-Which leads me to the other thing I've done for just as long... play music.
+This leads me to the other thing I've done for just as long... play music.

-I was very lucky to have been exposed to so many different types of music growing up.
-I inherited a lot of 45 records from my aunts and uncles that kicked the whole thing off.
+I was fortunate to have been exposed to many different types of music growing up.
+I inherited a lot of 45 records from my aunts and uncles, that kicked the whole thing off.
 Santana, Joe Tex, Chicago, Jackson 5, The Stylistics, The Who, Commodores, and Heatwave were only a few of the ones I would listen to over and over.
-My neighborhood friend had three older brothers who were all in the Colombia Record Club so there was a LOT of new music coming into their home.
-We would sit and listen to their collection (mostly rock) for hours.
-I remember hearing ELO's 'Discovery', Cheap Trick at Budokan, Steve Miller's 'Fly Like An Eagle', and The Eagles' 'Hotel California' when they debuted and were considered the cutting edge in the genre.
+My neighborhood friend had three older brothers who were all in the Colombia Record Club, so there was a LOT of new music coming into their home.
+We would listen to their collection (mostly rock) for hours.
+I remember hearing ELO's 'Discovery,' Cheap Trick at Budokan, Steve Miller's 'Fly Like An Eagle,' and The Eagles' 'Hotel California' when they debuted and were considered the cutting edge in the genre.

-It was a entirely different vibe when my parents and I would visit my grandmother.
-She still had two teenagers in the house in addition to everyone always coming over (it's a huge family).
-I'd hear traditional Tejano music (it's a huge Mexican family) from my grandfather's radio, raw disco from my late-teens uncle, or listen to the local soul/funk station KHYS 98 blasting through an open window (aka the A/C).
+It was an entirely different vibe when my parents and I would visit my grandmother.
+She still had two teenagers in the house, and they had a constant stream of visitors (it's a huge family).
+I'd hear traditional Tejano music (it's a huge Mexican family) from my grandfather's radio, raw disco from my late-teens uncle, and the family go-to was the local soul/funk station KHYS 98 FM blasting through an open window (aka the A/C).

-My Dad really loved traditional country music and that's what we listened to in the car or in his garage...
-I'm sure that's what prompted a trip to Nashville when I was around 8 or 9.
-I remember they asked me to go up to this 'strange man' and ask for his autograph... so I guess Sonny James is the first celebrity I ever met.
-By the time I started getting into my own music, I had a pretty vast catalog to build on which has served me well throughout years of creating and performing.
+My Dad really loved traditional country music, and that's what we listened to in the car or his garage...
+I'm sure that prompted our trip to Nashville when I was around 8 or 9.
+I remember they asked me to go up to this 'strange man' and ask for his autograph... so Sonny James would be the first celebrity I ever met.
+By the time I started getting into my listening habits, I had a pretty vast catalog to build on, which has served me well throughout my years of creating and performing.

 So...
 I'm 50.
 There.
 I said it.